-It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |